lukasbonthy/boiii-client/README.md

 ## About BOIII

-BOIII is a free, community-driven modification for Call of Duty: Black Ops III that removes Steam ownership verification and enhances the multiplayer and zombies experience.
-Whether you own the game or not, BOIII lets you jump in and play!
+BOIII is a free, community-driven modification for Call of Duty: Black Ops III that enhances the multiplayer and zombies experience.
+BOIII lets you jump in and play!

 **Key Features:**
-- ✅ No Steam ownership required
 - 🌐 Cross-platform server browser
 - 🎮 Full multiplayer & zombies support
 - 🗺️ Custom maps and mods support